apache/openserverless-site/content/en/docs/reference/entities/annotations/_index.md

 activations also record:

-- `waitTime`: the time spent waiting in the internal OpenWhisk and Nuvolaris system.
+- `waitTime`: the time spent waiting in the internal OpenWhisk and OpenServerless system.
 This is roughly the time spent between the controller receiving the activation request and when the invoker provisioned a container for the action.